APRIL 1 – APRIL 8, 2023

 Walking around Barkhor street can be an excellent choice for your first day in Lhasa.
 You will join crowds of pilgrims, local Tibetans, and monks circumambulating the Jokhang temple.

 Most importantly, on your first day in Tibet, relax, enjoy your day and allow some time for acclimatizing.

 The Potala Palace was the seat of the Dalai Lamas since the 7th century.
-First, guide will take you to the Chak Pori hill to take photos of the majestic Palace.
+First, the guide will take you to the Chak Pori Hill to take photos of the majestic Palace.
 After that, we will go inside and spend approximately 1.5 – 2 hours there.
-You will see many of artifacts.
+You will see many artifacts.